Ypertex/blog/content/articles/innovating-our-own-stagnation.md

 If we're not careful, AI might cement the status quo that we actually want to get rid of.

-> We might be innovating our own stagnation.
+> With AI, we might be innovating our own stagnation.

 To avoid such a deadlock, we need to combine the two: We're good at **learning** but suck at **unlearning**.
 That equally applies to humans and machines, by the way.

-How about learning to unlearn, using our existing strength to build a new strength? **Exploring, not just exploiting?** Maybe it'll get easier if we all do it together!
+How about learning to unlearn, using our existing strength to build a new strength? **Exploring, not just exploiting?** Maybe it'll get easier if we all do it together.
+Oh, and it just might help you to survive the next disruption, too!

 ---